Thales

 Related math problems and questions:

 A right-angled triangle was inscribed in a circle with a diameter of 20 cm, whose hypotenuse is the circle's diameter and has the largest possible area.
-Calculate the area of this triangle. - Draw triangle
+Calculate the area of this triangle. - Right triangle